Adroiti/docs-for-code-review-tools/Pylint-protected-access.md

 ## Description

-Used when a protected member (i.e. class member with a name beginning with an underscore) is access outside the class or a descendant of the class where it's defined.
+Used when a protected member (i.e. class member with a name beginning with an underscore) is accessed outside the class or a descendant of the class where it's defined.

 ## Further Reading